steveberardi/starplot/README.md

 Contributing to Starplot is welcome and very much appreciated!
 Please see [here](CONTRIBUTING.md) for details.

 ## Coming Soon
-- 🌄 Horizon plots
+- 🗄️ Data optimizations
+- 🧮 Coordinate system helpers
 - 🌑 Planet moons
 - ✴️ Custom markers
 - ☄️ Comet model
-- 💫 Better constellation label placement
 - 😄 🔭 Clear skies

 See more details on the [Public Roadmap](https://trello.com/b/sUksygn4/starplot-roadmap)